paperswithbacktest/awesome-systematic-trading/README.md

 - A unique quantitative modeling methodology
 - A more

-How do we pick the resources?
+How do I pick the resources?

 - Fit in systematic futures trading domain
 - Focus on mid/low frequency strategies for tradability
 - Rational giving reasonable probability to bring above market performances

-*We're only at the beginning, and you can help by contributing to this GitHub!*
+*I'm only at the beginning, and you can help by contributing to this GitHub!*

 <!-- omit in toc -->
 ## How Can I Help?